The presidential election season is upon us.

 We know that a brand encompasses so much more than design.
 It’s also the words you say, the actions you take, and the impact you make on the people and world around us.

-Political branding is about how a political individual, organization, or campaign is perceived by the public.
+Political branding is about how the public perceives a political individual, organization, or campaign.
 Importantly, in politics, just like in business, your brand is not what you say it is – it’s how others actually see your brand.

 Over the last decade, our community of 220,000 designers has helped many local, state, and national political candidates with branding for their campaigns.

 So, who’s doing it right, and who’s off the mark?

 We just emailed the brand identity workbook to you.